 Just How Often Should Beginners Run?

-When planning your running routine, the primary element you need to figure out, is your running frequency.
-This means essentially, how many times you should run per week.
-However, as we are going to see, the response to this is not all black or white.
+When planning your running routine, the primary element you need to figure out is your running frequency.
+This means, essentially, how many times you should run per week.
+However, as we will see, the response to this is not all black or white.

 How Regularly Should Beginners Run?